seinecle/Movie-Matcher/readme.md

 Yes.
 You will learn how to code apps.
 The framework is Codename One and it is in Java, so if you don't know the language it's an opportunity to try it.

 ##What?
 The framework is in Java and complete beginners are welcome?
 Yes.
-Believe me, Java is easy as compared to other languages.
+Believe me, Java is easy as compared to other languages (yes, I am looking at you, Javascript).

 ![Javascript books](http://www.michaelthelin.se/wp-content/uploads/2014/02/book.jpg)

 ##Who does this?
-Clement Levallois.
+I am Clement Levallois.
 [This is my website](http://www.clementlevallois.net).
 [This is a blog post](https://exploreyourdata.wordpress.com/2015/02/17/towards-a-mooc-creating-mobile-apps-for-entrepreneurs/) giving the background to this project.

 ##How can I be alerted when the course starts?
 Join the mailing list [here](https://docs.google.com/forms/d/1j4FaSiQnLEAAW5sObD7nSOgshq1EysefDlo_128y4ZA/viewform?c=0&w=1) or [get in touch on Twitter](https://twitter.com/seinecle)